DPDK/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

 The Host OS must also have the *apci_cpufreq* module installed, in some cases the *intel_pstate* driver may be the default Power Management environment.
-To enable *acpi_cpufreq* and disable *intel_pstate*, add the following to the grub linux command line:
+To enable *acpi_cpufreq* and disable *intel_pstate*, add the following to the grub Linux command line:

 .. code-block:: console